aidanchsu2/Gaussian-Process-Resonance-Search/README.md

 ```

 ## Run

-From the command line
+### From the command line
 ```
 python gp.py noblind-eg
 ```

-In an notebook (below are a few example cells with the output omitted).
+### In an notebook
+Below are a few example cells with the output omitted for brevity.
+In a real notebook, many of these cells end with statements that
+return something and so those values/figures/reprs will be shown.

 ```python
 # have modules be re-loaded when cells are executed